Halawa Correctional Facility

 Visitation Hotline: (808) 485-3550

 For facility information including: visitation rules, telephone, mail, and money procedures and privileges click here.

-- Visitation Calendar – June 2022 – Halawa Medium Security Facility (HMSF), Halawa Special Needs Facility (HSNF)
+- Visitation Calendar – December 2023 – Halawa Medium Security Facility (HMSF), Halawa Special Needs Facility (HSNF) Closed for renovation.

 INMATE PHONE SERVICE UPDATE: Effective February 1, 2018, all inmate phone calls are provided by Global Tel Link (GTL) which allows calls to landline and wireless cell phones.
 For more on the service click here.